climateqa/climateqa.github.io/docs/changelog/v1.6.0/index.md

 - **Improved Source Prioritization**
     - Modified retriever to prioritize IPCC Summary for Policymakers
     - Ensures global, high-level insights before diving into technical details
-    - Implemented parallel search mechanisms
+    - Implemented parallel search mechanisms for documents and graphs
 - **UI/UX Changes**
     - Added a "Recommended content" tab for elements that are not used by the chatbot
     - Added notification dynamic to highlight retrieved documents